SkyrimScripting/SKSE_Templates/README.md

 Use this to confirm your C++ compiler is working and you can compile and run basic SKSE plugins.

+## Starter Kit

+The [Starter Kit](https://github.com/SkyrimScripting/SKSE_Template_StarterKit) template uses Skyrim Scripting helper libraries to make getting started on your SKSE mod authoring journey a bit easier!

+To simplify building SKSE plugins and copying them to your Skyrim mods folder, [Skyrim Scripting's CMake helper library](https://github.com/SkyrimScripting/CMake) is used.

+To simplify authoring the C++ to get up-and-running with a basic SKSE plugin, [Skyrim Scripting's Plugin helper library](https://github.com/SkyrimScripting/Plugin) is used.

+Checkout the [Starter Kit](https://github.com/SkyrimScripting/SKSE_Template_StarterKit) to get started on your SKSE mod authoring journey (_with just a little bit of help from us!_)

 ## Skyrim Scripting YouTube series templates

 The following templates are featured in the YouTube series* teaching SKSE development.